-Recently, a first lattice QCD simulation of the N$\Omega_{ccc}$ potentials in the $ ^{3}S_{1} $ and $ ^{5}S_{2} $ channels at the physical pion mass has been published by the HAL QCD Collaboration~\cite{Zhang-NOmegaccc}.
-In this work, the spin-1 and spin-2 N$\Omega_{ccc}$ potentials are employed in conjunction with the realistic NN MT potential in the $ ^{3}S_{1} $ channel to study d-$\Omega_{ccc}$ in the $(I)J^{\pi} = (0)1/2^{+}$ and $(0)5/2^{+}$ channels.
-It is noted that these channels cannot couple to other channels, as discussed in the~\cite{Zhang-NOmegaccc}, in contrast to the N$ \Omega_{sss} $ system, which lies above the $ \Lambda\Xi $ and $ \Sigma\Xi $ thresholds.
-The N$\Omega_{ccc}$ threshold, approximately 5740 MeV, is well below both the $ \Lambda_{c}\Xi_{cc} $ (5910 MeV) and $ \Sigma_{c}\Xi_{cc} $ (6080 MeV) thresholds, making it the lowest state among all charmed dibaryon systems with charm number three.
-Such an energy, about 200 MeV below these thresholds, provides an ideal, uncontaminated setting to examine the low-energy N$\Omega_{ccc}$ interactions.
+Recently, a first lattice QCD simulation of the $N\Omega_{ccc}$ potentials in the $ ^{3}S_{1} $ and $ ^{5}S_{2} $ channels at the physical pion mass has been published by the HAL QCD Collaboration~\cite{Zhang-NOmegaccc}.
+In this work, the spin-1 and spin-2 $N\Omega_{ccc}$ potentials are employed in conjunction with the realistic $NN$ MT potential in the $ ^{3}S_{1} $ channel to study d-$\Omega_{ccc}$ in the $(I)J^{\pi} = (0)1/2^{+}$ and $(0)5/2^{+}$ channels.
+It is noted that these channels cannot couple to other channels, as discussed in Ref.~\cite{Zhang-NOmegaccc}, in contrast to the $N \Omega_{sss} $ system, which lies above the $ \Lambda\Xi $ and $ \Sigma\Xi $ thresholds.
+The $N\Omega_{ccc}$ threshold, approximately 5740 MeV, is well below both the $ \Lambda_{c}\Xi_{cc} $ (5910 MeV) and $ \Sigma_{c}\Xi_{cc} $ (6080 MeV) thresholds, making it the lowest state among all charmed dibaryon systems with charm number three.
+Such an energy, about 200 MeV below these thresholds, provides an ideal, uncontaminated setting to examine the low-energy $N\Omega_{ccc}$ interactions.

-Very recently, Filikhin et al.~\cite{filikhin2025omega3cnn}, simultaneously and independently, employed the Faddeev formalism in configuration space to study the NN$\Omega_{ccc}$ system using the HAL QCD S-wave N$\Omega_{ccc}$ potentials in the $^{3}S_{1}$ and $^{5}S_{2}$ channels~\cite{Zhang-NOmegaccc}, together with the MT-I–III nucleon–nucleon potential, while the Coulomb force was neglected.
-It was found that no bound state exists for the NN$\Omega_{ccc}$ system; instead, near-threshold resonances were predicted in the $J^{\pi}=5/2$ and $1/2^{+}$ states, with resonance energies measured at 1.1 MeV below and 0.0 MeV at the three-body breakup threshold, respectively, at Euclidean time $t/a = 16$, as reported.
+Filikhin et al.~\cite{filikhin2025omega3cnn,FilikhinPRC2025OmegaNuclei} recently used the Faddeev formalism to analyze the $NN\Omega_{ccc}$ system, employing HAL QCD S-wave $N\Omega_{ccc}$ potentials while neglecting Coulomb forces.
+Their study revealed no bound states for the $NN\Omega_{ccc}$ system.
+Instead, near-threshold resonances were predicted for the $J^{\pi}=5/2^{+}$ and $1/2^{+}$ states, with resonance energies located 1.1 MeV below and 0.0 MeV at the three-body breakup threshold, respectively, as observed at Euclidean time $t/a = 16$.

-To solve the NN$\Omega_{ccc}$ three-body problem, the method of Refs.~\cite{Zhukov93,Casal2020,face,etminan2024prc}, which is based on the hyperspherical-harmonics (HH) expansion, is employed to solve the Faddeev equations in coordinate space.
-In a three-body model consisting of three particles, the total three-body wave function $\Psi$ is expressed as $ \Psi^{JM}=\sum_{i=1}^{3}\Psi_{i}^{JM}\left(x_{i},y_{i}\right) $.
-The components $\Psi_{i}^{JM}$ are functions of three different sets of Jacobi coordinates.
-The coupled Faddeev equations are satisfied by the components, namely